AntonioPiga/AntonioPiga/README.md

 # Hello from Antonio Piga!👋

 <div align="center">
  <span> Backend Engineer </span> | <span > AWS Cloud Solutions Architect</span> | <span> Java Backend Engineer </span> | <span> Serverless lover </span> </span>
 </div>

 ### About Me

 I'm a passionate software engineer who began my journey in May 2021 when I started my first projects at BE Digitech (Engineering SPA).
-Nowadays, I work as tech lead for Azimut Marketplace, and as Solutions Architect and Developer for Nuvolaris Inc
+Nowadays, I work as backend tech lead for Azimut Marketplace, and as Solutions Architect and Developer for Nuvolaris Inc.

 Certified as an AWS Cloud Solutions Architect from 2023 and Java Backend Engineer by JetBrains, I thrive in remote work environments and am open to exciting projects.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/antoniopiga/) for professional inquiries.